 Risk of Contamination

-Placenta encapsulation is essentially eating a meat product.
+Placenta encapsulation is essentially eating a meat product and therefore the same risks apply.
 That means that identical meat safety guidelines that apply to transporting, handling and preparing meat must apply.
 Your placenta should be stored at a temperature below the “Danger Zone” (source: FoodSafety.gov) of 40 deg Fahrenheit.
 Next, it should be cooked and dehydrated above the “Danger Zone” of 140 deg Fahrenheit.
 These temperatures ensure that bacteria doesn’t grow and is killed.

 The other risk is cross-contamination with blood-borne pathogens.
 Your placenta should never be exposed to other people’s blood.
 Any supplies used in preparation, cleaning, etc., should be one-time use, in original packaging, or disinfected according to the Center for Disease Control’s guidelines for blood-borne pathogens.